“I tell you,” he replied, “if they keep quiet, the stones will cry out.”

 Would the Stones Have Really Had Cried Out?

 Did Jesus really mean this?
-Would the stones have really had cried out?
+Would the rocks have really had cried out?
 Some have insinuated that Jesus was striking a contrast between the rocks and the hardness of the Pharisees’ hearts.
 I guess He could have meant that, but I also believe that the stones would have really cried out.

 I believe that there was more going on than just that stones were about to burst forth in praise.
-I mean, why were the stones about to cry out?
+I mean, why were the rocks about to cry out?
 Is that just an everyday thing for stones to do?
 This is what stood out to me.
 Something extraordinary was going on.
 The king was about to be revealed, and all of creation was preparing to worship Him.

 There Is A Way I Want You To Respond